My Odyssey

 The mountain became a story.
 The story became a book.

 My children were with me at the start.
-They watched me leave with a bag bigger than I was ready for, into something I wasn't sure I could do.
-And when I came back, I wanted to give them — and every child like them, every child who has ever been told their path is harder, slower, quieter — something they could hold.
+And when I came back, I wanted to give them, and every child like them, every child who has ever been told their path is harder, slower, quieter, something they could hold.

 The Mountain Didn't Know I Was Different